cltl/span-annotation-tool/README.md

 $ pip3 install pandas
 ```

+## Using the interface

-3. Put your own annotation guidelines (Annotation_guidelines.pdf) in `./scripts/static`.
+1. Put your own annotation guidelines (Annotation_guidelines.pdf) in `./scripts/static`.
 Put your data in the folder `./input`: this file must be in .tsv format, and have a column with an identificator for each text (e.g., a number).

-4. Change the `config.ini` file according to your needs:
+2. Change the `config.ini` file according to your needs:

 | [general]   |   |
 | ---------- | ---------- |